-You can make the University of Mississippi Foundation a beneficiary of your IRA, Keogh or any other qualified retirement plan or of a life insurance policy.
+You can make the University of Mississippi a beneficiary of your IRA, Keogh or any other qualified retirement plan or of a life insurance policy.
 Such designations of Ole Miss as a charitable beneficiary save significant estate and income taxes.
 All these assets also may be used to establish tax-advantaged life income plans for your heirs.

 Gifts of residential property with the right to life tenancy: